Adding walking to your day can:

 If walking all the way to work is too far, and you travel by bus, you can pay a Short Hop fare (where they’re available).
 Walk to the next bus stop to get some exercise and save money at the same time.

 If you have children, you can help your whole family get more exercise by walking with them to school.
-We are working with the Living Streets walking charity to help you walk your usual school run.
+We are working with Living Streets, the UK charity for everyday walking, to help you walk your usual school run.